 The Dickersons plan to hire employees from inside the community and train them.
-The training opportunity was a compelling reason for the housing authority to encourage this venture.
-Residents will able be to the industry earn standard ServeSafe certificates, gain training and jump start their careers in culinary arts.
+The training opportunity was a compelling reason for the housing authority encourage this venture.
+Residents will able he the industry earn standard ServeSafe certificates, gain training and jump start their careers in culinary arts.